openimis/openimis_pwa/README.md

 Among the Family management screens, we would like to have the main layout showing the current user with a menu to access different functionalities, screens for login, user profile, and the associated CSS style to be used on future developments.

-We expect to have a Responsive Design that adapts the screen on the deviceís size.
+We expect to have a Responsive Design that adapts the screen on the device‚Äôs size.
 The selection of the framework (Bootstrap, Material Design, ...) is open for discussion.

 ## Form validation

-The server side API is managing the validation of the received data and returns error messages under the format ìnumber:messageî.
-Ex. ì1:The insuree number is already registeredî.
+The server side API is managing the validation of the received data and returns error messages under the format ‚Äúnumber:message‚Äù.
+Ex. ‚Äú1:The insuree number is already registered‚Äù.
 We wish to have a basic functionality in order to add the error messages to the respective inputs.

 One issue will be the validation in case of offline use.
 Then, a basic validation of inputs would be nice to have.